DavZim/RITCH/README.md

 ## Data

-The `RITCH` package provides a small, artificial dataset in the ITCH format for example and testing purposes.
+The `RITCH` package provides a small, artificial dataset in the ITCH format for example and test purposes.
 To learn more about the dataset check `?ex20101224.TEST_ITCH_50`.

 To access the dataset use: